-For the purposes of measurement of goodwill impairment, the goodwill as at 31 December 2018 and 2017 was allocated to one cash flow generating unit - Novaturas AB and all its subsidiaries owned at the moment of business combination.
+For the purposes of measurement of goodwill impairment, the goodwill as at 31 December 2019 and 2018 was allocated to one cash flow generating unit - Novaturas AB and all its subsidiaries.

-The recoverable amount of every cash generating unit as at 31 December 2018 and 2017 was determined based on the expected future cash flows in accordance with 5 year forecasts approved by the management.
-The main assumptions on which cash flow projections are based in 2018 and 2017 are described below.
-When determining the recoverable amount of cash generating unit in 2018 and 2017, it was assumed that the level of commissions and related costs would not change and the change in general and administrative expenses will be similar to the increase of revenue.
-Starting from 2019, there will be a reasonable increase of revenue influenced by rising prices and recovering market.
+The recoverable amount of every cash-generating unit as at 31 December 2019 and 2018 was determined based on the expected future cash flows in accordance with 5 year forecasts approved by the management.
+The main assumptions on which cash flow projections are based in 2019 and 2018 are described below.
+When determining the recoverable amount of cash generating unit in 2019 and 2018, it was assumed that the level of commissions and related costs would not change and the change in general and administrative expenses will be similar to the increase of revenue.
+Starting from 2020, there will be a reasonable increase of revenue influenced by rising prices and recovering market.
 Cash flows after 5 years horizon were extrapolated based on 2% constant annual growth assumption, which reflects the best management's estimate of the situation in this industry.
-Discount rate was based on weighted average cost of capital and was 9.7% (pre-tax) for 2018 (2017: 8.41%).
+Discount rate was based on weighted average cost of capital and was 9.7% (pre-tax) for 2019 (2018: 9.7%).

-Based on the estimated recoverable values of cash generating unit as at 31 December 2018 and 2017, no impairment of goodwill was recognized.
+Based on the estimated recoverable values of cash generating unit as at 31 December 2019 and 2018, no impairment of goodwill was recognized.

-According to management estimate, no reasonable change in the assumptions used in impairment testing of the recoverable amount of cash generating units as at 31 December 2018 and 2017 as described above would result in material impairment.
+According to management estimate, no reasonable change in the assumptions used in impairment testing of the recoverable amount of cash generating units as at 31 December 2019 and 2018 as described above would result in material impairment.

 The Group and the Company has no internally generated intangible assets.
-The amortization expenses for the years 2018 and 2017 are included within selling, general and administrative expenses in the statement of comprehensive income.
+The amortization expenses for the years 2019 and 2018 are included within selling, general and administrative expenses in the statement of comprehensive income.

-Software with the acquisition cost of EUR 92 thousand as at 31 December 2018 (as at 31 December 2017: EUR 323 thousand) was fully amortized, but was still in use by the Group.
-Software with the acquisition cost of EUR 70 thousand as at 31 December 2018 (as at 31 December 2017: EUR 323 thousand) was fully amortized, but was still in use by the Company.
+Software with the acquisition cost of EUR 267 thousand as at 31 December 2019 (as at 31 December 2018: EUR 92 thousand) was fully amortized, but was still in use by the Group.
+Software with the acquisition cost of EUR 243 thousand as at 31 December 2019 (as at 31 December 2018: EUR 70 thousand) was fully amortized, but was still in use by the Company.